koonwen/The-C-Programming-Language-Exercises/README.md

 # Additional Notes

-**What is alignment?**
-- In C, we have very tight control over allocation in memory space.
-This is a good and bad thing.
-This means while we can implement programs that are resource efficient, we also must be very careful in our implementations to prevent accessing memory spaces we should not be accessing and in this case, make sure memory is aligned.
-- In particular, one issue that comes up often is memory alignment.
-CPU's typically require that (sometimes for performance reasons) data is stored at addresses that is some multiple of 2^n.
-- In Chapter 8.7.
-We tackle the problem of ensuring the memory alignment of memory blocks we get from the OS.
-To overcome this, we call memory blocks that are multiples of the linked list node that stores information about the memory block.
-On top of this, the linked list node is defined as a union with an instance of the most restrictive type (The largest data type).
-This ensures space returned by mallloc are aligned AND can hold any kind of data type.

-**Unix File descriptors vs Standard lib File pointers**
-- Firstly, it is important to note that system calls are an interface that allow programs to access and use hardware resources.
-The standard library functions are somewhat made for programmer ease of usability and therefore most of the time are wrappers for system calls.
-- For handling files.
-The lowest entry point for C programs to access hardware is through system calls.
-The system call `open` returns a file descriptor to the file requested.
-The standard library provides the function `fopen` which essentially does the same thing except it returns a pointer to an internally defined stucture for representing files (`FILE *`).
-- The `FILE` structure contains information about the file descriptor and, permissions and buffer.
-Probably the biggest difference from the file descriptor and `FILE` is the information stored in `FILE` is buffered whilst reading from the file descriptor will require a system call every time.

-**Macro expansion vs Function calls**
-- Macro expansion is generally prefered when you have a small routine instead of writing a function call.
-The reason for this is that extra resources are used when a function call is made such as copying values because of the pass by value property of arguments.
-- On the other hand, macro expansion just copies the code during the preprossesing step so no values are copied over.
-- However, most compilers today, inline their functions so it becomes analogous to macro expansion.

-**What is a stream & buffer?**
-- A stream is just an interface representing a sequence of bytes/data.
-The use of this is so we have a uniform way of interacting with data regardless of source or destination.
-- The name stream can be applied almost to any kind of data transfer whether it be by keyboard input or program output or file reading or writing.
-Data comes in quite intuitively as a sequence of data and a stream is just a way to describe this process.
-- A buffer on the other hand, is a sequence of data stored in memory.
-- A stream can be put in a buffer for easier handling.

-**Declaration vs definition?**
-- A declaration is merely telling the program what the function returns, and its argument types.
-A function is usually declared before being used in another function/program by a function protype.
-If a function protoype is not found.
-The functions return and argument types are implicitly declared by the first use in the program.
-- A definition is the entire function code itself including it's argument variable names and it's body.
-- A definition will reserve storage space for a function whereas a declaration decribes what the properties of a function are.

 **Data types, Word sizes, Bits and Bytes:**
 - A word is a fixed size of data that a computer processor is able to handle as a unit.
 It is machine dependent such as having 32/64 bit machines that indicate the word size that it is able to process at one go
 - The main 4 data types are `char(1), int(2/4), float(4), double(8)` (the bracket numbers are the number of bytes each data type reserves 1 byte = 8 bits)